 - establishing, administering, operating and maintaining systems and processes in relation to you so that we can provide products and services you have requested from us;

-managing our relationship with you;
+- managing our relationship with you;

-conducting client satisfaction, staff engagement and other surveys, regarding our products, service and performance;
+- conducting client satisfaction, staff engagement and other surveys, regarding our products, service and performance;

 We may also disclose your personal information to third party service providers, vendors, suppliers and business associates and other third parties in order to conduct and carry out the operation of our business such as:

-third parties who provide services and financing in connection with our products and services;
+- third parties who provide services and financing in connection with our products and services;

-entities conducting marketing and business analysis, such as third party providers undertaking surveys on our behalf.
+- entities conducting marketing and business analysis, such as third party providers undertaking surveys on our behalf.

 Disclosure outside Australia

 As detailed above, in some circumstances Deutsche Bank may disclose your personal information to entities located outside Australia including our own related bodies corporate, third party service providers and business associates.

 Deutsche Bank is a global company with operations in many countries across the world.
-The entities to which your personal information may be disclosed by Deutsche Bank may be located in (without limitation) Germany, Hong Kong, India, the Philippines, Singapore, the United Kingdom and the United States.
+The entities to which your personal information may be disclosed by Deutsche Bank may be located in (without limitation) Germany, Luxembourg, Hong Kong, China, India, the Philippines, Singapore, the United Kingdom and the United States.

 Storage and security